RP2912/Understanding-credit-risk/README.md

 'Number of Emails' unveiled the power of digital dialogue.
 It's all about the art of conversation.

 'Product or Debt Type' is the code to cracking the debt puzzle.
 It showed me the way to tailor collection strategies.

+My project offers a sneak peek into the future of debt collection, providing actionable insights that can transform collection strategies and improve success rates.
+Join me on this thrilling expedition! 🗺️💼📈